Risby War Memorial is a Grade II listed building in the West Suffolk local planning authority area, England. First listed on 20 April 2020. Memorial.

 Description

-First World War memorial, 1920, by Mr Thomas Dinham Atkinson and erected by Hanchets (stonemasons) of Bury St Edmunds with further names added after the Second World War.
+The Risby War Memorial is a First World War memorial built in 1920 by Mr. Thomas Dinham Atkinson and erected by Hanchets, stonemasons from Bury St Edmunds.
+Additional names were added after the Second World War.

-EXTERIOR: it is in the form of a tall, finely-carved Latin cross with a tapering square shaft resting on a two-stepped octagonal plinth and two-stepped octagonal base.
-On the south face of the cross is the monogram HIS and on the north face is the ancient Christian symbol of the Chi Rho.
+Constructed from Weldon stone, the memorial is prominently located on the village green, surrounded by several listed buildings.
+It features a tall, finely-carved Latin cross with a tapering square shaft that rests on a two-stepped octagonal plinth and a two-stepped octagonal base.
+The south face of the cross displays the monogram HIS, while the north face features the ancient Christian symbol of the Chi Rho.

-The names of nine men who died during the First World War are inscribed on the north, west and east faces of the plinth.
-The names of four men who died during the Second World War are inscribed on the south-east and south-west faces of the upper step of the base.
+The names of nine men who died during the First World War are inscribed on the north, west, and east faces of the plinth, while the names of four men who died during the Second World War are inscribed on the south-east and south-west faces of the upper step of the base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.